mcous/decoy/CONTRIBUTING.md

 The library and documentation will be deployed to PyPI and GitHub Pages, respectively, by CI.
 To trigger the deploy, cut a new version and push it to GitHub.

-Deploy adheres to [semantic versioning][], so care should be taken to bump accurately.
+Decoy adheres to [semantic versioning][], so care should be taken to bump accurately.

 ```bash
 # checkout the main branch and pull down latest changes